hasibzunair/cv-pytorch-tutorials/README.md

 ## How to run?

 You can simply run the notebooks in order.
-See releases for the datasets.
+Datasets are available [here](https://github.com/hasibzunair/cv-pytorch-tutorials/releases/tag/v1).

 ## Related materials